phly/phly_mustache/README.md

 - **Lexer**: tokenizes mustache syntax.
 - **Renderer**: renders a list of tokens, using substitions provided via a view.
-- **Pragma**: interface for pragmas, which may modify how tokens are handled
+- **Pragma**: interface for pragmas, which may modify how tokens are handled.
 - **Resolver**: resolves a template name to mustache syntax or tokens.
 - **Mustache**: facade/gateway class.
 Tokenizes and renders templates, caches tokens, provides partial aliasing, and acts as primary interface for